PaulSHahn2/emacssetup/INSTALLED.md

 You can manually start *whitespace-cleanup-mode* on any buffer via *M-x whitespace-cleanup-mode*.
-You can set it up to be always on instead of *ws-bulter* by editing *~/emacs.d/custom/setup-editing.el* and removing the lines commenting out *global-whitespace-cleanup-mode*.
-You should also comment out *ws-butler* at the same time (you really only want one running at a time).
+You can set it up to be always on instead of *ws-bulter* by editing *~/emacs.d/custom/setup-editing.el*.
+Remove the lines commenting out *global-whitespace-cleanup-mode*.
+Then you should also comment out *ws-butler* (you really only want one of these running at a time).

 ## volatile-highlights